vaulttec/isis-script/README.md

 }
 ```

-The following example shows a service with an action using an injected repository:
+The following example (package and imports are omitted for brevity) shows a service with an action using an injected repository:

 ```java
 service SimpleObjectProvider {